tellytv/telly/README.md

 #### OS X and Windows

-Windows and OS X platforms does not have `/etc/localtime` to retrieve timezone information, so you need to add a `-e TZ=Europe/Amsterdam` variable to your docker command and remove `-v /etc/localtime:/etc/localtime:ro \`.
+Windows and OS X platforms do not have `/etc/localtime` to retrieve timezone information, so you need to add a `-e TZ=Europe/Amsterdam` variable to your docker command and remove `-v /etc/localtime:/etc/localtime:ro \`.
+Of course, the variable you add should reflect your desired time zone if it is not `Europe/Amsterdam`.

 [List of Time Zones here](https://timezonedb.com/time-zones)